What do you know of me?

 Made sure everyone had enough to eat.

-I thought that was the right, the generous, the loving
+I thought that was the right, the loving thing to do;

 I served them all, all those he loved and trusted

 And that is all they tell of me, “Martha served.”

 But of Mary they tell how she anointed his feet with pure nard

 (They don’t mention that she purchased it with my household money)